simonmackinnon/CertificationStudyNotes/Docker-Assoc-Notes.md

 ## Networking
 - By default, Docker containers can make egress connections, but ingress connections don't work.
-- To enable inbourn connections, need to bind the container to a host port
+- To enable inbound connections, need to bind the container to a host port

 ## Orchestration